 The Resource Information and Forecasting group provides the necessary solar data, satellite imagery, and geographical information systems to help analysts and stakeholders better understand the feasibility of locating a CSP plant in a particular area.

 Photovoltaic and wind technologies are considered variable-generation sources of electricity because they depend on the sun shining and the wind blowing.
 Therefore, if connected to the power grid, these technologies contribute electricity into the grid intermittently.
 CSP plants can even out the ebbs and flows of such inputs by ramping up output from thermal energy storage.
 In our grid-optimization research, NREL analysts use utility production cost models such as PLEXOS to determine the impact on the power grid of renewable energy systems—especially the variable generation from photovoltaic and wind technologies.

 Regional Energy Deployment System (ReEDS) is a software model used to determine energy and environmental impacts.
 Learn more[BROKEN LINK].

 Jobs and Economic Development Impact (JEDI) is a user-friendly model that estimates the economic impacts of constructing and operating power generation and biofuel plants at the local and state levels.

 Developed by NREL's Strategic Energy Analysis and Applications Center, JEDI's models are easy-to-use, spreadsheet-based tools.

-More information on the models, how to download them, and their applications are available on the JEDI web page.
+More information on the models, how to download them, and their applications are available on the JEDI[BROKEN LINK] web page.